 - Inversion Angle Limitation System – This is another feature you will find on every inversion table.
 It allows you to set a maximum angle of inversion if you do not want to invert completely upside down.

-- Inversion Table Frame – The backrest is held by the frame.
+- Inversion Table Frame – The frame holds the backrest.
 It is usually sturdy and has plastic caps fitted to its base to prevent it from damaging the floor.
 You should check the weight capacity of an inversion table frame before buying one.
 This will enable you to know whether it can carry your weight or not.

 - Ankle Securing Lever – This enables you to fasten your ankles in place.
-It is a spring device that you can adjust to fit the size of your ankles so that you can keep them in place, regardless of their size.
+It is a spring device that you can adjust to fit your ankles’ size so that you can keep them in place, regardless of their size.

-- Ankle Holders – Ankle holders are a pair of padded rollers or plastic holders that are shaped like a cup.
+- Ankle Holders – Ankle holders are a pair of padded rollers or plastic holders shaped like a cup.

 - Footrest– This is where you put your feet when you step onto the table.
 It is a metal piece that is located just below the ankle holders.

 Essentially, aside from additional ostentatious features, these are the basic features of an inversion table.
 Now that you are familiar with these parts, you can proceed to learn how to use the table.
 We provide you with a step-by-step guide in the following section.

 Assemble the Table